spacegangster/page-renderer/README.md

 ## Features
 Out of the box:
-- Basic SEO meta
-- Basic Twitter meta
-- Basic Open Graph (Facebook) meta
+- Basic meta for SEO, Twitter, Facebook (Open Graph), link sharing
-- Basic Service Worker generator
+- Basic Service Worker generation based on Workbox
 - Clojure stylesheets with `garden`
 - Clojure markup rendered with `hiccup`
 - Built-in cache-busting for assets